linesma/Optimus-indicator-Depreciated-/README.md

 This is an indicator that resides in the system tray.
 It displays an icon that shows which graphics card, either nVidia or Intel, is in use, and allows the user to switch between the two via a GUI menu.
 No matter which Desktop-Environment is being used.

-#### Make sure to reboot your laptop after changing which graphics card you want to use.

 # Desktop Environments Supported

 This program has been tested on and supports the following Desktop-Environments: